 Update the Industrial Facility Inventory annually and as new facilities are added.

-Provide an updated inventory of industrial facilities in each annual report.
+If Riverdale adds any industrial facilities during the permit period, CCWA, on behalf of the City, will provide an updated inventory of industrial facilities in each annual report.

 2. Inspection Program